-The Best Double Stroller: Contours Options Elite Tandem Stroller
+4. Contours Options Elite V2 Tandem Stroller

-The Best Bang for Your Buck Stroller: Chicco Bravo LE Trio Travel System
+Best Bang for Your Buck

-What parents say: “I bought this recently for my two-month-old.
+What parents say: “I bought this recently for my 2-month-old.
 I went through a few strollers and one 3-in-1 system before and it was not easy to use.
 This system has been a breeze.
 I'm not frustrated getting my baby in and out.
 It breaks down with one simple click.
 Easy to assemble and very stylish as a bonus!!
 I love it and would recommend it to all my mom friends.”

-What parents say: “This stroller is perfect for people who live in walk-up buildings like me.
+What parents say: “This stroller is perfect for people who live in walk-up buildings like me. me.
 I live on the sixth floor, and this makes it convenient to walk up and hold my baby instead of asking for help.”